SELF GUIDED AUDIO TOURS HAWAII

 olivine poolImage from Flickr by

-The name comes from the pool’s greenish turquoise tint that results from the deposits of the mineral olivine here, commonly found near volcanic eruptions.
+The name comes from the pool’s greenish turquoise tint that results from deposits of olivine, a mineral commonly found near volcanic eruptions.

-You can swim and snorkel in the pools during certain times of the year.
+You can swim and snorkel in the pools during certain times of the year and only under certain conditions.

-However, during Oct - April when the waves are rough, we highly recommend you skip swimming in the pools.
+However, during October through April, when the waves are rough, we highly recommend you do not attempt to swim in the pools.

 At this point, you might be ready for a snack.
 There are a couple of food options here in the little town of Kahakuloa.